 ‘Moussamoussettes’ is a sparkling rosé made in the méthode ancestrale style (pét-nat).
 Crafted from cabernet franc, grolleau, and gamay, this bright and refreshing bottle of bubbles jumps with flavors of strawberry jam, red apples, and rhubarb.

 Region: California, USA | ABV: 10.6% | Tasting Notes: Tropical fruit, Honey, Citrus

 Megan Bell is shaking things up in California’s Santa Cruz Mountains.
 After earning a degree at UC Davis, Bell worked all over the world honing her viticultural skills.
-She founded Margins Wine in 2016 when she was just 25 years old, seeking to produce low-interventionist wines from sustainably-farmed fruit in Northern and Central California.
+She founded Margins Wine in 2016 when she was just 25 years old, seeking to produce low-interventionist wines in Northern and Central California.